nushell/nushell.github.io/lang-guide/lang-guide.md

 ## Types not exposed to scripts

 the following data types are valid Nushell data  types but cannot be declared in user scripts.
 They are used by Nushell internally or by plugins or  commands compiled in Nushell like DataFrames and SQLite database.

 ### Error

-What it is: The data type generated by the 'error make' command and other internal commands.
+What it is: The data type generated by the `error make` command and other internal commands.

-Annotation: 'error'
+Annotation: `error`

 At the present time, this data type is not useful as a proper Nushell data type.
-When the 'error make' command is called, the system throws an exception so you cannot really capture the actual value generated by the 'error make' command.
+When the `error make` command is called, the system throws an exception so you cannot really capture the actual value generated by the `error make` command.

 If you surround the code that might potentially throw such an error with a try/catch code block, the error, if thrown will be captured by the catch sub-expression.
 The parameter passed to the closure given to the catch expression, is a record data type, not an error type.

 The error annotation can be used to type a custom command parameter, or the command's return type.
 It cannot be used to type either a mutable or innutable variable nor the input type for a custom command.
 But doing so has no effect.

 This code snippet shows how to detect the error data type from within Nushell: